GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

   - Composite - You can treat a collection of objects the same as a single object.
 - **Collecting Parameter:** To collect the results of an operation that is spread overal several objects, you can add a parameter to the operation which passes in an object where the results will be collected.
 - **Singleton:** A way to implement global variables in a language without global variables.
 This is an ANTI-PATTERN and *should not be used!!!*

+### Chapter 31: Refactoring

+- In TDD the semantics (what the program does) is specified in the tests.
+Refactoring is where we change our code while keeping the semantics the same.
+- You need to have enough tests to make sure that they specify the wanted semantics correctly.
+"It's no excuse to say, 'I knew there was a problem, but the tests all passed so I checked the code in.'
+Write more tests."
+- Common refactoring methods:
+  - **Reconcile Differences:** If you have two elements (e.g. two loop structures, two branches of a conditional, two methods, etc) which look similar, slowly make little changes to bring them closer together.
+Then when they are identical you can merge them/delete one.
+This iterative process of many small steps avoids the need to do big risky changes to eliminate duplication all at once.
+  - **Isolate Change:** When you have to change one part of a multi-part method/object, first isolate the part that has to change.
+Then in isolation it is easy to change.
+This isolation can be done via methods like *Extract Method* or *Method Object*.
+  - **Migrate Data:** When refactoring moving from one representation of data to another can be a big change.
+This is antithetical to TDD.
+So instead temporarily duplicate the data.
+For example when changing the API of some system you could use these incremental steps:
+    - Add a parameter in the new format.
+    - Translate from the new format parameter to old format internal represenetation
+    - Delete old format parameter
+    - Replace use of old format with new format
+    - Delete old format.
+  - **Extract Method:** To make a long complicated method easier to read, turn a small part into a seperate method and call the new method.
+This also has the added benefit of reducing the scope of local variables.
+  - **Inline Method:** Sometimes code can become too scattered across many different methods too easily see how you can move forward in refactoring.
+Inline method is simply where you replace a method invocation with the method code itself (basically the reverse of extract method).
+This lets you see everything in one place, so you can once again move forward with refactoring.
+  - **Extract Interface:** This is used if you have an object but you want to create another implementation of those operations that object implements.
+Simply create an interface (extract an interface) which the original class implements.
+Then your new class can also use this interface.
+  - **Move Method:** In some cases methods could be more suitable to be in a different class.
+A good time to be suspicious that this is the case is if you see more than one message being sent to another object in a method (perhaps the method would be better suited in the object that is being called so many times).
+  - **Method Object:** "How do you represent a complicated method that requires several parameters and local variables?
+Make an object out of the method."
+This lets you swap out and plug in new computations easily (by simply swapping out the method object).